Skip to main content

 Gear

 Astrabound is a setting of frontier worlds, corporate strongholds, Commonwealth patrols, drifting stations, alien ruins, and deep-space survival.
-In this chapter are a galaxy-full of devices, tools, and weapons heroes can use to explore and survive the spaceways.
+This chapter presents the devices, tools, armor, and weapons heroes use to cross the spaceways and stay alive.

 For most Astrabound campaigns, characters should begin with $1,000 instead of the usual $500.